wanchichen/wanchichen.github.io/_pages/about.md

 ---

 I am a PhD student at Carnegie Mellon University's Language Technologies Institute, advised by Professor [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe), as a part of the [Audio and Voice Lab](https://shinjiwlab.github.io).
-My work at CMU has focused on building large-scale speech foundation models.
-I am interested in methods that can make speech models more generally useful and rely less on human supervision/effort or modelling assumptions.
+I am interested in methods that can 1.) make speech models more generally useful and 2.) rely less on human supervision or modelling assumptions.
-This includes topics like self-supervised speech representation learning, multilingual speech processing, and long-form speech processing.
+This includes research topics like scaling, self-supervised learning, multilingualism, and long-form processing.

 Previously, I was a Software Engineer at Texas Instruments, as part of the [Ti.com](https://ti.com) e-commerce team.
 [This](https://finance.yahoo.com/news/texas-instruments-automates-purchasing-experience-130000831.html) [collection](https://www.linkedin.com/posts/texas-instruments_texas-instruments-automates-the-purchasing-ugcPost-6993202576871632896-29MT/?utm_source=share&utm_medium=member_ios) [of articles](https://news.ti.com/texas-instruments-automates-purchasing-experience-with-ti-store-apis?HQS=ocb-tistore-promo-api_launch-linked-pr-null-wwe_awr) details some of the work I did on the team.